“Play is the highest form of research”

 Honolulu, HI 96816-4421

-For fall enrollment, parents are notified late May or beginning of June.
+Fall Enrollment – parents are notified in late May or the beginning of June.

-Children who are not selected due to lack of openings will be placed on a waitlist.
+Children not selected due to a lack of openings will be placed on a waitlist.
 All families will be notified of their status within a reasonable length of time.

-A nonrefundable annual comprehensive fee of $215 is due upon receipt of the acceptance letter.
-The fee confirms your child’s space at the Center and covers classroom supplies and equipment, excursions, and supplies for family events.
+A non-refundable, annual comprehensive fee of $250 is due upon receipt of the acceptance letter.
+The fee confirms your child’s space at the Center and covers classroom supplies, equipment, excursions, and supplies for family events.

-Tuition is due on a semester basis and can be paid in full or in four equal installments.
-Families sign a payment agreement each semester which specifies the amount of tuition and payment schedule.
+Tuition is $3600 a semester, and can be paid in full or in four installments of $900.
+Families sign a payment agreement each semester that specifies the amount of tuition and a payment schedule.
 Families are obligated to pay the full amount as shown in the payment agreement whether or not the child attends every day.
-Tuition includes a morning snack, lunch, and afternoon snack.
+Tuition includes morning and afternoon snacks.

 Childcare Tuition Assistance